xdanielag/xdanielag/README.md

 👋 Hi there!, I’m Daniela!
 I'm a FullStack Developer Student
 📲🎮 I’m interested in Web, Mobile Apps and Games Development 📲🎮
-- 🔎 You can find me on the following social media platform or send me an email📩
+- 🔎 You can find me on Linkedin
 Linkedin: https://www.linkedin.com/in/daniela-gonz%C3%A1lez-b2aa8b224